jvde-github/ais2adsb/README.md

 ## Installation

 For Windows users who do not have Python installed there is a package available in the Release sections created via [pyinstaller](https://pyinstaller.org/en/stable/).
-In general simplest is to install Python3 and pyais (if not already installed):
+Usually it is simplest to install Python3 and pyais (if not already installed):
 ```
 sudo apt install python3
 pip install pyais